benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 #### Understanding Business Value

-Mature engineers know and understand at every turn, that everything they do serves the purpose of providing value to someone else, most of the times some kind of business.
+Mature developers know and understand at every turn, that everything they do serves the purpose of providing value to someone else, most of the times some kind of business.